BlackbitDigitalCommerce/pimcore-data-director/README.md

 ## What does this plugin do?

-This plugin imports data from external XML, JSON, CSV, Excel data sources (for example from an ERP system), stores them to an intermediate raw data table, and then assigns them to your data objects, assets and documents.
+This plugin imports data from external XML, JSON, CSV, Excel data sources (for example from an ERP system), stores them to an intermediate raw data table, and then creates / updates data objects, assets and documents with this data.

 In the Pimcore backend GUI you can define which data is to be extracted from the import source and assign it to the object fields of your Pimcore objects.
 All Pimcore data types are supported for import.
 Also the import of assets and documents is possible (including editing metadata, tags etc.).

 During the import, data can be modified and adapted to your data model.
 This plug-in provides extensive functionality and a convenient user interface and is a battle-tested solution for importing structured data into Pimcore objects, assets and documents.
 It reduces the effort of programming individual interfaces and reduces the time to commissioning your Pimcore project.

 ![Import workflow](doc/images/dataflow.jpg)

+It is also possible to export data of the fields you want - including data from relations, images / thumbnails etc. With the intelligent caching system exports are really fast as export data gets updated in the moment when an object gets saved (in the background, so saving does not take any longer) and not when the export is requested.
+For exports we already provide lots of ready-to-be-used templates:
+* CSV exports
+* CSV as zip file including assets
+* JSON exports
+* JSON as zip file incl. assets
+* XML exports
+* XML exports as zip file incl. assets

+It is also possible to not only generate those export documents but you can also specify what to do with the export document: the bundle already ships with the follwoing ready-to-be-used result action templates:
+* upload export document via (S)FTP, AWS S3 and other cloud storage providers
+* send export document via email

+With the automatic mapping functionalities and the provided templates setting up imports and exports is a matter of minutes - in most cases without any programming necessary.
+But of course if you want to adjust import or export data, you can by using callback functions.

 For a overview how to set up imports and exports, please see our [tutorial videos](https://www.youtube.com/playlist?list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt).